lucaKnobloch/FakeNewsOfTheDay/docs/TechnologieGuide.md

 - classify.log
 - push.log

-The files which can be triggered within the docker container are located at /root location.
+The files which are triggered by the cronjob are located in the /root directory.
 The user can change the directory by:
 `cd /root`

+The following three files can be executed.

 Running the command:
 `python3 loadFromElastic.py`